dansashalesser/ParadoxHomeAssignment/README.md

 # Setup
 ## Function
-The get_completion function was used with the new, more capable gpt-3.5-turbo-1106, for a faster and more in-depth response and comprehesnion.
+The get_completion function was used with the new, more capable gpt-3.5-turbo-1106, for a faster and more in-depth response and comprehension.
 Temperature was set to 0.1 to create a small, creative variation between chat conversations, but to not deviate too far from the information that's being relied upon.

 ## Testing Environment